Penteado89/BERT_Regression_Quantitized/README.md

 # EP02: Transformers Regression and Quantization Project

 ## Overview
-This project involves a detailed exploration of refining encoders in the Transformers architecture, specifically focusing on BERT-like models.
-The primary goal is to assess the performance of these models in numerical regression tasks and explore solutions for improving their performance in such scenarios.
-The project uses the B2W review corpus, focusing on the 'review text' column, and involves tasks related to vowel density regression and quantization.
+In this research, we explored the adaptability of Transformer-based models, with a focus on BERT (Bidirectional Encoder Representations from Transformers), for tasks beyond their conventional classification applications.
+The study harnessed the B2W review corpus, analyzing the 'review text’ variable to compute and categorize the proportion of vowels in the text entries.
+This approach allowed us to investigate how Transformer architectures, typically employed for classification, can be effectively adapted for numerical regression tasks.
+Our methodology entailed fine-tuning models such as BertForVowelDensityRegression, BertForQuantizedClassification, and BertForBalancedClassification, all derived from the BERTimbau pre-trained model.
+This enabled the detailed examination of these models' capabilities in handling tasks like vowel density regression and sentence categorization based on quantized vowel density.

 ### Prerequisites
 - Python 3.x